 Wikipedia says, ‘Located on the banks of River Vaigai, Madurai has been a major settlement for two millennia and is one of the oldest continuously inhabited cities in the world’.
-It also says, ‘Madurai is closely associated with the Tamil language, as all three primary congregations of Tamil scholars, the Third Tamil Sangams, were held in the city between 1780 BCE and the 3rd century CE.’
+It also says, ‘Madurai is closely associated with the Tamil language, as all three primary congregations of Tamil scholars, the Third, were held in the city between 1780 BCE and the 3rd-century CE.’
 This was a good news for us: We were entering one of the greatest cultural centers of India.

-After Rameshwaram’s experience in Dharamashala, we now looking to repeat it in Madurai.
+After Rameshwaram’s experience in Dharamshala, we now looking to repeat it in Madurai.
 We googled and found Bangur Dharamshala.
 The reviews were great.
 The rooms were good.
-Tariff was 250 per night.
-But they didn’t have parking.
+The tariff was 250 per night.
+But they didn’t have to park.
 So we looked for some more rooms in the area (Bangur, railway station, Meenakshi temple are quite close by).
 After a long search we realized that there is no place in the locality offering decent rooms for even double the price, we went back to Bangur.
 This time, they agreed on arranging something for bike parking.
 Good good people.

 This basically means that the area around Meenakshi temple is always crowded, even during late hours (Madurai is popularly called Thoonga Nagaram meaning the city that never sleeps).
 There are foreign tourists, local passengers, city’s main markets all at the same place.
 Delicious food is served on almost every second shop here.

 Do not forget to try Madurai’s famous ‘Jigarthanda’.
 It is a dessert drink, remotely similar to Falooda, but amazingly delicious.
 We were simply addicted to it and had it every time we felt like having something to eat.
 Also, although we thought we would find it else where in Tamil Nadu, we didn’t spot it once after Madurai.